About the Local Governments and Municipal Authorities Constituency

 The voice of cities and regions in the climate negotiation process.

-Since the Earth Summit in 1992, when nine stakeholder groups—including local authorities—were designated as essential partners in implementing the global sustainability agenda, the Local Governments and Municipal Authorities (LGMA) Constituency has represented networks of local and regional governments under the United Nations Framework Convention on Climate Change (UNFCCC).
+Since the Earth Summit in 1992, when nine stakeholder groups—including local authorities—were designated as essential partners in implementing the global sustainability agenda, the LGMA Constituency has represented networks of local and regional governments under the United Nations Framework Convention on Climate Change (UNFCCC).
 We have served as the voice of cities and regions since the first Conference of Parties (COP) in 1995 and continue to achieve advocacy success for multilevel action in the climate, nature, and desertification processes.

 24550487028_eea080a016_k